Zalando: Business figures

 Zalando was accumulating losses ever since it was founded until it started making a profit in 2014.
 The most important cost factors for Zalando are fulfilment and marketing costs, both taking up 50% of total revenues alone without the costs of sales included, with marketing costs as high as 25% in 2010.
 Zalando managed to become profitable for the first time in 2014, which was due to cost management and sales in their additional markets.
 Almost 50% of sales revenues are generated in Germany, Austria, and Switzerland which is defined as one geographic unit under "DACH".

 In 2021, the company was said to be targeting a gross merchandise volume (GMV) of over €30bn by 2025, and in the long term wants to take more than 10% of the €450bn European fashion market.

-The key trends for Zalando are (as at the financial year ending December 31):
+The key trends for Zalando are (as of the financial year ending 31 December):